 This is why keto high-fiber breakfast bread makes for the perfect breakfast meal.

 Not only is it delicious, but it will keep your gut bugs very happy.
-This low in carbs, keto-friendly fiber bread slices and toasts beautifully.
+This low-carb, keto-friendly fiber bread slices and toasts beautifully.

 So, what can we do if we want to stay regular on a low-carb diet?

-Besides making sure you are drinking enough water and eating the right amount of green leafy vegetables, I would recommend a fiber supplement in the way of psyllium, while your body adjusts.
+Besides making sure you are drinking enough water and eating the right amount of green leafy vegetables, I would recommend a fiber supplement in the form of psyllium while your body adjusts.

 Soluble Fiber

-Because it helps with keeping hunger at bay.
-It keeps you feeling fuller longer.
+Because it helps keep hunger at bay.
+It keeps you feeling fuller for longer.

-A breakfast option like our low carb high fiber breakfast bread gives you the necessary fiber while doing a low carb diet.
+A breakfast option like our low-carb high-fiber breakfast bread gives you the necessary fiber while on a low-carb diet.

 It also gives you the added satiety you want when trying to lose or maintain your weight.

-Soluble fiber has also been proven to lower the bad cholesterol in our body and therefore reduce the risk of heart disease.
+Soluble fiber has also been proven to lower the bad cholesterol in our bodies and, therefore, reduce the risk of heart disease.

 How To Make Keto High Fiber Bread